teamrabu/rabu-schedule/readme.md

 This early version of Rabu Schedule has many limitations.
 Here are a few:

 - *Subject to change.* Everything about Rabu Schedule is subject to change.
-In particular, the input file format is certain to change, and we may switch to a different language for the command-line script.
+In particular, the input file format is likely to change, and we may switch to a different language for the command-line script.

-- *No command-line error checking.* If you give Rabu Schedule a bad JSON file, it doesn't warn you.
+- *No command-line error checking.* If you give the command-line tool a bad JSON file, it doesn't warn you.

 - *No run-time error handling.* When the Javascript in the HTML file encounters an error (such as a bad JSON file), it silently fails.

+- *No command-line parameters.* The command-line interface is primitive, even for a CLI.

 - *Only tested on Firefox 3.6.* Rabu Schedule works in Firefox and will probably work in Safari and Chrome.
 Internet Explorer is a crap shoot, as usual.

-- *Not-so-powerful visuals.* The [Rabu website](http://www.teamrabu.com) describes a tool that produces "powerful visuals."
-We're not there yet.

-- *No interactivity.* The [Rabu Workflow](http://jamesshore.com/Blog/Rabu/Rabu-Workflow.html) describes creating a proposal that facilitates discussion.
-We're not there yet, either.

-- *No command-line parameters.* The command-line interface is primitive, even for a CLI.

 Two apparent limitations are intentional:

-- *Command-line interface.* Rabu tools are meant to be a seamless part of a development team's workflow, so Rabu Schedule is designed to work with developers' tools.
-In particular, it runs from the command line so it can be easily automated, and it uses a text-based configuration file so that it plays nicely with version control.
+- *Command-line interface.* Rabu Schedule is meant to integrate with a development team's workflow.
+In particular, it runs from the command line so it can be easily automated, and it uses a text-based configuration file to play nicely with version control.

-- *Self-contained output.* Rabu Schedule's HTML output is completely self-contained, which allows it to be easily hosted on a webserver, emailed to stakeholders, or just opened from the file system.
+- *Single-file output.* Rabu Schedule's HTML output is self-contained within a single file so you can easily open, email, or host the result.

 Building Rabu Schedule